 For the past few months contractors have been working on behalf of Council to undertake much-need upgrade works to George Street, Thebarton.

-These works began in late December and are expected to be completed by mid-late June (weather dependent).
+These works began in late December and is scheduled to be completed by August, subject to favourable weather conditions.

 The construction work involves: